University of Buckingham

 Module Aims

-To be able to apply evidence based practice in diagnosing and managing common childhood presentations in primary and secondary care settings.
+The module aims to improve the knowledge and understanding of application of evidence based practice in the investigation, diagnosis, and management of common childhood presentations in primary and secondary health care settings.

 Module Content